top of page

 ABOUT THE PRACTICE:

 Scrying is a form of divination that taps into your psychic senses and powers of intuition.
-It is about revealing the unseen through the use of your in-born second sight.
-Second sight is your capacity to see things that can’t usually be perceived through your five senses.
-Scrying helps you to get in touch with your unconscious mind: the realm of soul.
+The word “scrying” actually comes from the Old English word descry which means “to make out dimly” or “to reveal.”
+Therefore, scrying is about revealing the unseen through the use of our natural ability of second sight.
+Second sight is our capacity to see things that can’t usually be perceived through our five senses.

 Fire scrying is perhaps one of the most ancient form of scrying.
 This type of scrying involves gazing into fiery flames for visions.
-As such, it can be used as a powerful form of self-understanding.
-If you’re struggling to find direction, meaning or purpose in life, scrying could be a wonderful way to get in touch with your core needs, dreams and goals.
+If you’re struggling to stay focused, direct your energy, or find meaning or purpose in this moment, scrying could be a wonderful way to get in touch with your own needs, inner gifts and/or longings.

 MATERIALS: